-- A Third Party Audit of the API Manufacturer performed on behalf of the Qualified Person(s) or responsible person(s) of the Manuf.Auth.Holder.
-The Qualified Person(s) or responsible person(s) of the Manuf.Auth.Holder (Contract Giver) confirms that the Third Party Audit Process provides an effective assessment of the GMP status of the API manufacturer and that the audit is performed by independent, qualified Auditors with no conflict of interest. - Shared Third Party Audits are acceptable to the European Authorities as long as the Qualified Person(s) ensures that the scope of the audit is applicable to each Medicinal Product that uses the API as Starting Material.
+- A Third Party Audit of the material Manufacturer performed on behalf of the Qualified Person(s) or responsible person(s) of the MAH and/or API manufacturer.
+The Qualified Person(s) or responsible person(s) of the MAH and/or API manufacturer (Contract Giver) confirms that the Third Party Audit Process provides an effective assessment of the cGMP status of the material manufacturer and that the audit is performed by independent, qualified Auditors with no conflict of interest. - Shared Third Party Audits are acceptable to the European Authorities as long as the Qualified Person(s) and /or responsible persons in API manufacturing ensures that the scope of the audit is applicable to each material used in API manufacturing or Medicinal Product.